henspace/text2lesson-docs/docs/writing/problem-types.md

 # ❔ Problem types

-_Text2Lesson_ supports five problem types.
+_RapidQandA_ supports five problem types.
 The type is automatically derived from the way the problem is defined:

 - **simple**: a multiple choice question with just one correct answer.